-The Casino at Ocean Downs, located just west of the southern tip of Ocean City, recently finished its 65th year of live Standardbred harness racing.
+The Casino at Ocean Downs, located just west of the southern tip of Ocean City, is in its 69th year of live Standardbred harness racing.
 It also offers daily simulcasting of both Standardbred and Thoroughbred races and is home to 800 slot machines and electronic games.

 Ocean Downs’ racing meet runs during the busy summer months and draws a crowd of visitors looking for something out of the ordinary to do on Thursday, Friday, Sunday and Monday nights.
 Post time is usually 7:20.
 Don’t miss the giveaways; a new mascot—a horse named “Lucky U”—helps young fans enjoy the night at the races.